Afnanafsal/Afnanafsal/README.md

 - 🔍 I’m looking for career opportunities

-- 🌱 I’m currently learning **React,Node,Python And improving my learnings.**
+- 🌱 I’m currently learning **React,Node,Flutter,Dart,Python And improving my learnings.**

-- 👨‍💻 All of my projects are available at [https://github.com/Afnanafsal](https://github.com/Afnanafsal)
+- 👨‍💻 All of my projects are available at [https://github.com/Afnanafsal](https://github.com/Afnanafsal) There is more in the hidden side of this repository .when the time comes you can view them😎

 - 🤝 Improvising **My backend development knowledge.**